fashionladymall-maker/pod.style/README.md

 To get started, take a look at `src/app/page.tsx`.

+## Supervising Development with Codex + MCP

+See `docs/workflows/codex-supervision.md` for a turnkey setup that combines the Codex VS Code plugin (control plane), Codex CLI (execution), Chrome DevTools MCP (acceptance), and CI (final gate).
+The workflow ships with VS Code tasks, npm scripts, and report locations so long-running stories can be supervised without keeping a single chat session open.

 ## Deploying with Firebase

 The project is already configured for Firebase App Hosting.
 Follow the steps in